internetAaron/internetAaron/README.md

 ### **Work/Life Balance**

-I have a busy life and I hope you do too.
+I have a busy, fulfilling life and I hope you do too.
 My wife and kids pull me away from work and I’m thankful for that.
 I know everyone doesn’t have this “luxury” build in so I’ll encourage you to have a good balance if I see you working to much.

 ### 360 Feedback